caleb531/intervarsity-theme/README.md

 slider to any page you've created.
 Needless to say, this theme will display the slider for any page that has one assigned to it.

+Currently, this theme only supports the *Standard* template for sliders, so be sure to use that!

 ### Front page content boxes

 You can also enable up to three content boxes which can be used to describe the